PixelManiacs/DonUniverso/README.md

-The game has been submitted to Greenlight: http://steamcommunity.com/sharedfiles/filedetails/?id=930493851 It has 221 votes so far, so there is a (low to medium) chance we might get it geenlit.
+The game has been submitted to Greenlight: http://steamcommunity.com/sharedfiles/filedetails/?id=930493851 It has 236 votes so far, so there is a (low) chance we might get it geenlit.
+I guess we need around 2,000 votes to get it greenlit.

 ## iOS